 The Vocational Building houses all vocational classrooms and laboratories plus general classrooms used by the Literature and Language Division.
+A major addition to this building was completed in 1973.

-The Forestry Building, occupied by the U. S. Foresty Service, and $\alpha$ storage and service building complete the physical plant.
+The Forestry Building, occupied by the U. S. Foresty Service, and α storage and service building complete the physical plant.